ISP-SST/sst_archive/ingestion/README.md

 #### Decision

-Go with HTTP endpoint in the long run.
+Go with HTTP endpoint in the long run, but use the script during prototype phase.

 ### Ingestion Architecture

-The practical implementation should be implemented in a modular fashion where it's easy to introduce additional content.
+The implementation should be modular in a fashion where it's easy to introduce additional content.

+Some of the known items we need to ingest:

+#### Metadata

+Metadata is ingested in full in order to allow for complex searches or scenarios where we haven't found a need to create dedicated database tables for the attributes in question.

+Metadata can be ingested by transforming the name of each keyword in the FITS header to a format compatible Python member names.
+Every transformed keyword is checked to see if it exists in the Metadata model class.
+If it does it is assigned to the metadata.
+Dates are handled as a special case, since they need to be explicitly interpreted as UTC.

+#### Preview images/animations

+TBD

+#### Features (tags)

+A list of valid features likely needs to be available before the ingestion process is started so that the user can choose from this list (or create a new tag) rather than opening things up for users to inventing their own terminology and variations on spelling.

+#### FITS header

+The FITS header is ingested as text in order to easily extract even more information from the metadata in the future without needing to reprocess the FITS cubes.